anujanegi/Hasura-Practice-Project/README.md

-# hello-python-flask
+# Hasura-Practice-Project

-Boilerplate Hasura project with [Flask](http://flask.pocoo.org/) microservice.
+Used Hasura's Boilerplate project with [Flask](http://flask.pocoo.org/) microservice.
+Boilerplate and its usage details as follows:

 ## Prerequisites